Softsun2/DMFsim-benchmarking/readme.md

 ## Output Data

-Data is exported to a directory within the benchmarking repo named `raw-data`.
+Data is exported to a directory within the benchmarking repo named `raw-data` and then this raw data is formatted and placed in the `formatted-data` folder for easier understanding.

 ### File Prefixes

 -   `hw`: for "hardware" means that the simulation was run at the default gridsize, for the independent variable: system hardware.
 -   `gs-<gridsize>`: for "gridsize" means that the simulation was run at the gridsize `<gridsize>`, for the independent variable: gridsize.
 -   `gl-<gene-length>`: for "gene length" means that the simulation was run at the gene length `<gene-length>`, for the independent variable: gene length.
+-   `cg-<gene-length>`: for "congestion" means that the simulation was measuring congestion at a specific gene length `<gene-length>`, for the independent variable: gene length.

 All CSV file names are appended with an integer identifying the benchmarking round of the corresponding independent variable.
 Runtime is measured in seconds, memory is measured in Gib, CPU usage is measured as a proportion, and congestion is the ratio of the total number of droplets pulled from reservoirs to the number of grid points.